aeriaframework/docs/aeria-ui/index.md

 # Aeria UI Reference

-To see how common problems are solved using Aeria UI, visit [Help Topics](/aeria-ui/cheatsheet/).
+To see how common problems are solved using Aeria UI, visit [Cheatsheet](/aeria-ui/cheatsheet/).

 ## Public API